redis/redis-om-node/README.md

 ## ❤️ Contributing

 Contributions are always appreciated.
 I take PayPal and Bitcoin.
-Just kidding, I'd would sincerly appreciate your help in making this software better.
-Here's a couple ways to help:
+Just kidding, I would sincerely appreciate your help in making this software better.
+Here are a couple of ways to help:

 - **Bug reports**: This is a new project.
 You're gonna find them.
-Open and issue and I'll look into it.
+Open an issue and I'll look into it.
 Or hunt down the problem and send me a pull request.
-- **Documentation**: You can improve the life of a lot of developers by fixing typos, grammar, and bad jokes Or by just pointing out where a little more detail would help.
+- **Documentation**: You can improve the life of a lot of developers by fixing typos, grammar, and bad jokes.
+Or by just pointing out where a little more detail would help.
 Again, open an issue or send a pull request.

 <!-- Links, Badges, and Whatnot -->